 BITS FUNCTION TI Is the transmit interrupt flag.
 Set by hardware at the end of the 8 th bit time in Mode 0, or at the beginning of the stop bit in the other modes.
 Must be cleared by software.
 RI Is the receive interrupt flag.
 Set by hardware at the end of the 8 th bit time in Mode 0, or halfway through the stop bit time in the other modes, in any serial reception (except see SM2).
 Must be cleared by software.
-I C-bus Slave Address Register ( S1ADR) ADR6 to ADR0 I C-bus slave address to which the device will respond GC enable I C-bus general call address (logic 1) I C-bus Control Register (S1CON CR2 to CR0 clock rate bits; CR<2:0>: 000 = 100 kHz bit rate 001 = 3.75 kHz bit rate 010 = 150 kHz bit rate 011 = 200 kHz bit rate 100 = 25 kHz bit rate 101 = 1.875 kHz bit rate 110 = 37.5 kHz bit rate 111 = 50 kHz bit rate ENSI enable I C-bus interface (logic 1) STA START flag.
-When this bit is set in slave mode, the hardware checks the I C-bus and generates a START condition if the bus is free or after the bus becomes free.
+I 2 C-bus Slave Address Register (S1ADR) ADR6 to ADR0 I 2 C-bus slave address to which the device will respond GC enable I 2 C-bus general call address (logic 1) I 2 C-bus Control Register (S1CON CR2 to CR0 clock rate bits; CR<2:0>: (for nominal mode) 000 = 200 kHz bit rate 001 = 7.5 kHz bit rate 010 = 300 kHz bit rate 011 = 400 kHz bit rate 100 = 50 kHz bit rate 101 = 3.75 kHz bit rate 110 = 75 kHz bit rate 111 = 100 kHz bit rate ENSI enable I 2 C-bus interface (logic 1) STA START flag.
+When this bit is set in slave mode, the hardware checks the I 2 C-bus and generates a START condition if the bus is free or after the bus becomes free.
 If the device operates in master mode, it will generate a repeated START condition.
 STO STOP flag.
 If this bit is set in a master mode, a STOP condition is generated.
-A STOP condition detected on the I C-bus clears this bit.
+A STOP condition detected on the I 2 C-bus clears this bit.
 This bit may also be set in slave mode, to recover from an error condition.
-In this case, no STOP condition is generated to the I C-bus, but the hardware releases the SDA and SCL lines and switches to the not selected receiver mode.
+In this case, no STOP condition is generated to the I 2 C-bus, but the hardware releases the SDA and SCL lines and switches to the not selected receiver mode.
 The STOP flag is cleared by the hardware.
 SI Serial Interrupt flag.
 This flag is set and an interrupt request is generated, after any of the following events occur: A START condition is generated in master mode The own slave address has been received during AA = 1 The general call address has been received while S1ADR.GC and AA = 1 A data byte has been received or transmitted in master mode (even if arbitration is lost) A data byte has been received or transmitted as selected slave A STOP or START condition is received as selected slave receiver or transmitter.
 While the SI flag is set, SCL remains LOW and the serial transfer is suspended.
 SI must be reset by software.